Vietnam.vn - Nền tảng quảng bá Việt Nam

 Italian Prime Minister Giorgia Meloni's Fratelli d'Italia (FdI) party is expected to become the new core of the ECR after this year's European Parliament elections.

-Still taking a hard line on migration and believing the EU has gone too far, Ms Meloni has shown a willingness to work more with like-minded groups within the EU, meaning the ECR could play a bigger role in the new legislature.
+Still taking a hard line on migration and believing the EU has gone too far, Ms Meloni has shown a willingness to work more with other like-minded groups within the EU, meaning the ECR could play a bigger role in the new legislature.

-Identity and Democracy Group (ID)
+Identity and Democracy (ID) Group

 However, the ID expelled the Alternative for Germany (AfD) party after the German far-right party faced a series of scandals .